What is Unimal?

 Currently, there is no

 interactive debugger for Unimal.
-If you would like to see interactive debugging
+If you would like to

-capabilities in Unimal, please, let us
+please, let us know.

 How about a convincing example? ( Contents)

-"Unimal allows reducing code maintenance complexity, reducing
+allows reducing code maintenance complexity, reducing

-the project's memory requirements and (in embedded systems) putting in ROM what
+the project's memory requirements and (in embedded

-otherwise had to be calculated in runtime."
+calculated in runtime."
 To support this claim,

 consider the following example.